-As the government is always aiming to generate more first time buyers, they’ve developed a number of schemes to help both buyers and lenders to create more homeowners in the UK.
 Government mortgage schemes allow borrowers an easier route to getting on to the UK housing ladder by offering affordable rates with very low deposits.
 Government schemes also support lenders allowing them to accept mortgages with lower deposits than usual.

-Should I use government mortgage schemes?
+Should I use a government mortgage scheme?

 There are different Help to Buy schemes such as the original scheme which allows the government to lend money to the borrower.
 There’s also the Key Worker scheme which was developed in order to help service workers in both purchasing their first property and moving home.

 Not every first-time buyer will need to use a government mortgage scheme to purchase their first property.
 This is because each mortgage scheme and mortgage product will have some advantages and disadvantages.
 The key is to find which mortgage is suitable for you based on your individual circumstances.

 Government mortgage schemes are promoted now more than ever.
 One of the main reasons for the recent ban on letting agent fees was so that the private rental market would be able to save more money.
 Savings can then be used as a deposit to buy a home.

 The government is encouraging tenants to save more money with the aim of generating more homeowners.
 The coming years will perhaps see an increase in government mortgage schemes entering the market.